naelmostafa/stadium-management-system/README.md

   - [ ] Add the sequence diagram.
   - [ ] Add the state diagram.
   - [ ] Add the activity diagram.
-- [ ] Add the design and implementaion.
+- [ ] Add the design and implementation.
 - [ ] Add the testing.
   - [ ] Development testing.
   - [ ] Release testing.